 Diagnosis & Treatment

-Your doctor will exam your arms, wrists and hands that include tests of strength, sensation and signs of nerve irritation or damage.
+Your doctor will look for signs of nerve irritation or damage.

 Other tests may include: